microsoft/K2Bridge/docs/CICD.md

 * __Continuous Integration__:
   * Run static security analysis to ensure code security.
   * Build K2Bridge C# code to binaries, running linter to ensure code quality.
-  * Run unit tests, generate a test report and (TODO) a test coverage report.
+  * Run unit tests, generate a test report and a test coverage report.
   * Publish the K2Bridge container and helm chart to Azure Container Registry.
 * __Continuous Delivery__:
   * Provision an Azure environment with Azure Kubernetes Service and Kusto (Azure Data Explorer), using Terraform.